technicfan/nrc-wrapper-go/README.md

 This was a small challenge for me.
 I wanted to write something in a language that was new for me and I decided for Go and to translate/rewrite [nrc-prism-wrapper](https://github.com/ThatCuteOne/nrc-prism-wrapper) in Go.
-It is still being maintained btw, so you might want to check it out too.
+[ThatCuteOne](https://github.com/ThatCuteOne) is still maintaining their project btw, so you might want to check it out too.

 ---

-Now it can run through Prism Launcher and Modrinth Launcher on Windows and Linux! (idk about mac) Once again most algorithms are **NOT** my own but those by [ThatCuteOne](https://github.com/ThatCuteOne), but everything after v1.0 and [`types.go`](./types.go) is my work.
+It can run through Prism Launcher and Modrinth Launcher on Windows and Linux! (idk about mac) Once again most algorithms are **NOT** my own but those by [ThatCuteOne](https://github.com/ThatCuteOne), but everything after v1.0 and [`types.go`](./types.go) is my work.

 ---